Synkrasis-Labs/CORE/README.md

 This will produce 2 `json` files for each model.
 1. `bfcl_results_<model_name>.json`: contains all the results (output sequences) from the BFCL-produced dataset.
 2. `results_<model_name>.json`: contains all the results (output sequences) from our own dataset.

-# MESSAGE TO STAMOULIS
-You only need to produce the output sequences for the datasets for different models.
-We will be doing the rest of the work to get the actual metrics.

 # List of models we could run
 - Qwen 3 0.6B, 1.7B, 4B, 8B, 14B, 32B